sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Sorting the Data

-For each date contained in the archives, the extracted information was sorted into dataframes (Pandas), and saved to .csv file.
-When all data was extracted, I loaded the resulting .csv files into a MySQL database for final storage.
+For each date contained in the archives, the extracted information was sorted into a dataframe (Pandas), and saved to .csv file.
+When data was extracted for the entire archive timeline, I loaded the resulting .csv files into a MySQL database for final storage.

 An example of the type of listings extracted from the archive: